Dr. Henry Hiz, professor emeritus of linguistics, died on December 19, 2007. He was 89 years old.

 He was a former president of the Linguistic Society of America and the Philadelphia Classical Society.
 Additionally, he was a member of the American Philosophical Society, the National Academy of Science, and the American Academy of Arts and Sciences.

-Though he made his career in linguistics, Tony felt himself to be less a traditional linguist than an applied mathematician.
-Early on, as an undergraduate, he realized that his mathematical talent, though notably versatile, was not powerful enough to enable him to make a career in mathematics.
-Undismayed, he marshalled his forces in the service of driving linguistics in a scientific direction by mathematicizing the field wherever he saw or could create the opportunity.
+Though he made his career in linguistics, Tony felt himself to be less of a traditional linguist than an applied mathematician.
+Early on, as a college freshman, he realized that his mathematical talent, though it turned out to be versatile, was not of a caliber sufficient to support a career in mathematics.
+Instead, Tony marshalled the forces at his disposal in the service of driving linguistics in a scientific direction by mathematicizing the field wherever he saw or could create the opportunity.

-Tony loved life, and especially, he loved the life of the mind.
-He was a gifted researcher, talented teacher, generous mentor, genial conversation partner, skillful debater, child of the Enlightenment, good friend and wise counsellor, haven in the storm and secret worry-wart, a bundle of paradoxes like life itself.
-He could be curt, but he was not mean.
-To many of us, he embodied the concept of mensh.
-He will be missed by scores of colleagues and students, both in the United States and around the world, and we remember his spirit with gratitude, respect, and affection.
-It is to be hoped that the various strands of his work will be carried forward.
-Nothing, but nothing, would give him greater joy!
+Tony loved life, and especially, he loved the life of the mind as it expresses itself in dialogue.
+We knew him as a gifted student and researcher, talented teacher, generous mentor, careful listener, skillful debater, engaging presenter, effective negotiator, genial and witty conversation partner, shrewd counsellor, seizer of the main chance and procrastinator extraordinaire, haven in the storm and secret worry-wart, a bundle of paradoxes like life itself.
+He was not one to suffer fools gladly, and he could be tart.
+But he was neither arrogant nor mean, and he was a very good man to have in your corner.
+To many of us, he embodied the concept of mensch.
+To the best of his ability, he attempted to strengthen the life of the communities that he belonged to and to defend and further their interests.
+Beyond what he had to say to us about linguistics, it is the model of this posture that many of us who knew him treasure as a gift beyond words.
+Tony will be missed by scores of us, both in the United States and around the world.
+We remember him with gratitude, respect, and affection - with sadness, but also with laughter.
+It is to be hoped that the various strands of his linguistic work will be carried forward.
+Nothing, but nothing, could give him greater joy!

 Dr. Leigh Lisker, emeritus professor of linguistics, died on March 24, 2006, in Philadelphia.
 He was 87 years old.